-Barred owls are cavity nesters that can be found year-round in forested habitats that are often near water and made up of both deciduous and evergreen trees.
+Cavity nesters; can be found year-round in forested habitats that are often near water and made up of both deciduous and evergreen trees

-Barred owls do not migrate and can be found along eastern North America.
+Do not migrate; can be found along eastern North America.
 Most will remain in the same area for their entire lives.
 The birds have recently expanded their range into the Pacific Northwest.

 Barred owls hunt at night but occasionally feed during the day.
 They generally sit on an elevated perch to hunt, using their acute sense of sight and sound to hone in on prey, but will also hover over bodies of water or wade in the shallows in pursuit of fish and crayfish.
 They feed on small animals, including mice, squirrels, voles, rabbits, other birds (up to the size of a grouse), reptiles, insects and amphibians.

 The barred owl has only one known natural predator: the great horned owl.
 Although these two species share a habitat, the barred owl will relocate to a different part of its territory whenever a great horned owl is nearby.